Tour Dates: Wednesday 1st – Thursday 16th July 2020 (Entebbe to Entebbe)

 After an early breakfast we head to Mabamba swamp on the shores of Lake Victoria west of Entebbe International Airport.
-This is one of the few remaining wetlands in the country protected by the local communities, an extensive papyrus swamp with channels and lagoons, classified as an IBA (Important Bird Area) and home to several pairs of Shoebill.
-This charismatic species is the only representative in its family and one of the most sought after birds in Africa.
-We will make a special effort to find this amazing bird by paddling through the water channels by boat in order to get some stunning views!
+This is one of the few remaining wetlands in the country protected by the local communities.
+It is an extensive papyrus swamp with channels and lagoons, classified as an Important Bird Area and home to several pairs of Shoebill.
+This species is the only representative of its family and one of the most sought after birds in Africa.
+We will make a special effort to find this amazing bird by taking a boat through the water channels where we hope to get some stunning views!

 DAY 3: Birding The Royal Mile

-We shall have an early morning breakfast and drive to one of Uganda’s top birdwaching hotspots, The Royal Mile.
-Historically it is more well known as a leisure spot for the traditional King of Bunyoro.
-The forest comprises of huge mahogany trees and the forest has been cut back a few meters along the edge providing an excellent viewing area for the birdlife that feeds and breeds in the area.
+We will have an early morning breakfast and drive to one of Uganda’s top birdwaching hotspots, The Royal Mile.
+Historically the site is better known as a leisure spot for the traditional King of Bunyoro.
+However, the forest here comprises of huge mahogany trees and the forest has been cut back a few meters along the edge providing an excellent viewing area for the birdlife that feeds and breeds in the area.

 DAY 4: Murchison Falls NP